Skip to main content

 Vaccines are an important success story for immunology, and vaccination programmes remain a central part of global public health initiatives.

-With over 4,000 members around the globe, the BSI represents the voice of researchers who work on vaccines as well as the wider immunology community.
-In this capacity, we joined forces with several partners to carry out vaccine advocacy in the run-up to the next Gavi Replenishment Conference, strengthening public awareness and understanding of vaccination.
+With over 5,000 members around the globe, the BSI represents the voice of researchers who work on vaccines as well as the wider immunology community.
+Through our Celebrate Vaccines initiative, we aim to highlight the vital contribution of vaccines to health, showcase the science behind immunisation, and support informed conversations about vaccination.

 Aims of Celebrate Vaccines